Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Conclusions

 \section{Conclusions}

-In this paper, we present a self-supervised training method for place recognition which does not require GPS or ground truth labels for bootstrapping.
-We demonstrate the efficiency of the method by training a visual place recognition network, based on vision transformer, using only the training samples extracted by our method.
-We also show that our technique can improve the accuracy of an existing deep learning based place recognition by calibrating it to the target environment.
+In this paper, we present a self-supervised method for training and tuning a place recognition neural network leveraging robust SLAM which does not require GPS or ground truth labels for bootstrapping.
+We demonstrate the efficiency of the method by training a visual place recognition network from a pretrained classification model, using only the training samples extracted by our method.
+We also show that our technique can improve the accuracy of an existing deep learning-based VPR system by calibrating it to the target environment.
+In addition, we show that we can train an uncertainty estimation network for place recognition using the extracted samples.

 We consider that our approach has practical benefits for the real-world deployment of place recognition systems.
 It could be used in an online fashion to perform lifelong learning/tuning on the target environment.
 Our approach has also the potential for data mining of labeled place recognition training samples on any sequential dataset, which could help increased the overall accuracy of VPR networks.
-In addition, while we applied our technique to visual sensors, the same approach could be used for other type of sensors used for place recognition (e.g. lidars).

-Finally, we believe that leveraging the recent progress in SLAM and robust estimation to improve the performance of deep learning based techniques is a promising avenue that could lead to a tighter integration between the two fields of research.
+Moreover, while we applied our technique to visual sensors, the same approach could be used for other type of sensors used for place recognition (e.g. lidars).
+Finally, we believe that leveraging the recent progress in robust SLAM to improve the performance of deep learning based techniques is a promising avenue that could lead to a tighter integration between the two fields of research.